PrestaShop/prestashop-specs/Order Page View.md

 -   **The editor**
 -   **Button to resend the email to the customer**

 On the bottom, a drop list of all the status available is shown to update the current status through the **button Update Status** next to it.
-Updating the order status will trigger all the actions set by the order status as invoice generation.
+Updating the order status will trigger all the actions set by the order status.

 2.  **Documents tab**